 The stunning Mussenden Temple, which was inspired by the Temple of Vesta near Rome, is perched on a cliff edge and offers some of the best views of the North Coast.
 It can also be booked as a wedding venue!

-• Take the challenge together at Carrick-a-Rede Rope Bridge
+• Take a boat tour and challenge the Carrick-a-Rede Rope Bridge together

-Hold on tight to your loved one as you take the exhilarating rope bridge challenge across to the tiny Carrick-a-Rede island, with its unrivalled coastal scenery.
+Admire the unrivalled coastal scenery and hold on tight to your loved one as you take the exhilarating rope bridge challenge across to the tiny Carrick-a-Rede island.

 • Try an active Valentine's in Tyrone & the Sperrins